 Begin to facilitate conversations by hosting an informal meeting with several parents, or request a meeting with the superintendent to introduce yourself.

 To run, contact your town clerk’s office or your local school district office.
 They can help guide you through the process.

 Who is eligible?

 To run for a school board position in New Hampshire, a person must be a registered voter in their district.
 Those who are serving as district moderator, treasurer, auditor, or are salaried employees of the district, are not eligible to run for school board.

 What is the election process?

 Elections are the critical link in any system of democratic governance.
-New Hampshire town elections generally take place in the first quarter of the New Year.
-Each town has their own timeline that specifies deadlines to file, the start of nomination processes, and when elections are held.
-Please note, deliberative sessions, budget sessions, and town meetings, are scheduled January through May.
+New Hampshire town elections generally take place in the first quarter of the New Year and New Hampshire cities usually hold their elections in the fall.
+Each municipality has its own timeline that specifies filing deadlines and election dates.

 How to file for school board election

 Each district sets its own filing requirements.
 For some, there is a nominal cost associated with filing.
 This information can usually be found online, often on the school district/SAU website.
-The Town Clerk’s Office will have all the necessary information as well.
+The town clerk’s office will have all the necessary information as well.
 School board election rules vary from district-to-district, but all must follow the state guidelines for elections and campaigning.
 Rules about financial interest statements, campaigning, materials, contributions, committees, are all set by the state.
-For more information on specific campaigning policies, contact the NH Attorney General’s Office.
+For more information on specific campaigning policies, visit the NH Attorney General’s Office.